Amber Portwood & Fiance Matt Baier Aren’t Fit To Parent, Claims Farrah Abraham

 Amber Portwood and her fiancé, Matt Baier, have come under fire due to their questionable pasts.

-In a new interview, Amber Portwood’s Teen Mom OG co-star, Farrah Abraham, has taken aim at her and her soon-to-be -husband, claiming that neither party is fit to be a parent.
+In a new interview, Amber Portwood’s Teen Mom OG co-star Farrah Abraham has taken aim at her and her soon-to-be-husband, claiming that neither party is fit to be a parent.

 “Gary should have full custody of Leah,” Abraham told Radar Online on March 27.
 “Both of them are not to be trusted with children, evidently so.”